 My mother wrote once that Aunt Willie Tulane had maids and never had to work while her sister, my mother’s grandmother, Jennie was a struggling widow.
 Although I can’t know this, I believe Aunt Willie would have given up some of her comfort if all of her daughters could have lived to grow up and grow old.

 By 1940 there were only 3 of Eliza’s children remaining in Montgomery, Alabama.
-Willie Lee, Abbie and Beulah.
+Willie Lee Allen Tulane, Abbie Allen and Beulah Allen Pope.
 Willie Lee lived on S. Union.
 Abbie lived on Ripley.
-Beulah and Robert Pope lived on W. Jeff Davis Ave., you have to scroll down and to the left to see the blue pointer for their house.
+Beulah and Robert Pope lived on W. Jeff Davis Ave.
+Scroll down and to the left to see the blue pointer for their house.
+View the Montgomery Family – 1940 in a map on Google Maps.
+Enlarge to see the locations.

 Willie Tulane lived at 430 S. Union Street.
 She owned the home and had lived there in 1935.
 It was worth $2,000.
 She gave her age as 55 although, since her age on the 1880 census was 7, she was closer to 67.
 She had attended 8 years of school.
 Willie had not worked in the past year.
 She was the informant.
 Everybody in the house was identified as Neg(ro).